 You can read more about the Orlando Weather, including our Top Tips to Beat the Weather, in our guide.

 Everyone who has ever visited a theme park has a selection of tips for having a better time on their next visit.
 These are our favorite Universal Orlando Tips & Tricks.

 It is easy to make mistakes when on vacation.
-Usually, these mistakes will have little impact on your vacation, but on occasions, they will reduce your enjoyment.
-Here is our, updated for 2021, list of 20 Mistakes you Must Avoid at Universal Orlando.
+Usually, these mistakes will have little impact on your vacation, but occasionally, they will reduce your enjoyment.
+Here is our list of Mistakes you Must Avoid at Universal Orlando.

 Transportation at Universal Orlando

 Universal Orlando has one huge parking lot.
-Guests walk, following security, through CityWalk to both Universal Studios Florida and Islands of Adventure.
-There are complimentary buses available that transport guests to Volcano Bay from the parking lot.
+Following security, guests walk through CityWalk to Universal Studios Florida and Islands of Adventure.
+Complimentary buses transport guests to Volcano Bay from the parking lot.

-Daily parking charges at the time of writing were:
+Daily parking charges have seasonal variations and, at the time of writing, are:

 - Prime Parking: